dualcube/moowoodle/readme.txt

 Yes, this plugin works really fine with Moodle 3.9!
 It is also compatible with Moodle version 3.4+.
 = Up to which version of WooCommerce this plugin compatible with? = This plugin is compatible with the latest version of WooCommerce, that is, Version 4.9.

-== Screenshots ==
-1. Fill up the Moodle Site URL, Moodle Access Token and the other setting field.
-2. Fill up the display settings according to your need.
-3. Enable the settings and click sync now to sync all your courses and categories from your moodle site.
-4. In advanced features check Enable web service check box and save changes to enable web service for your moodle site.
-5. Enable REST protocol from manage protocol of your moodle site.
-6. In External services click on Add to add your external service.
-7. Give a Name to your external service and check Enabled then Add service to add your external service.
-8. Click on Add functions to add functions to your service.
-9. Add above mentioned functions mentioned to your service.
-10. In Manage tokens click on Add to generate new webservice token for your service.
-11.Select your admin user from the User list and your service form Service list and then click save changes.
-12. The token generated for your service.
-(Copy this token and paste it in Webservice token field in our WordPress plugin settings.)
-13. Paste the token generated for your service in the Webservice token and fill up the other settings.
-14. List of Courses after sync.

 == Changelog ==